joshua-9402/cpet-140-final-project/doc/modules/handler-system.md

 - If `createDirectory` fails:
   - Check parent directory permissions.
   - On Windows, path length issues or backslash vs forward-slash are common pitfalls.

+- If log files are not created:
+  - Ensure the process has permission to create the `logs/` directory in the working directory.
+  - Verify the current log level (`system::getLogLevel()`) is not higher than the messages you emit.
+  - On multithreaded contexts, the logger is internally synchronized with a mutex; no extra steps are needed from callers.

 - If `deleteFile` fails to remove a file, the function attempts to add owner-write permissions and retry.
 If that fails, check for other processes locking the file (on Windows) or elevated permissions.